Alstom in Mexico

 Contact Alstom in Mexico

-With this incorporation, Alstom Mexico has more than 1,600 employees working in 14 sites, including the Ciudad Sahagún plant in Hidalgo, specialised in passenger rail vehicles, as well as after-sales maintenance and customer service, where the highest world-class quality standards.
+Currently, Alstom Mexico has more than 2,900 employees across 14 sites, including the Ciudad Sahagún plant in Hidalgo, specialized in the manufacturing of passenger rail vehicles, as well as maintenance, after-sales, and customer service, where the highest world-class quality standards are achieved.

 years in Mexico